 The whites that did travel west with their families did so voluntarily; however, thousands of mixed blood families remained in Georgia and the other southern states.
 The story that only a small group of people that hid out in North Carolina were the only remaining Cherokees left in the Southeast is simply not correct.
 Yes, a small group was left in North Carolina, but they were aided by those sympathetic to their plight and with the permission of that State.
 Over the years many mixed blood Cherokees and those full bloods who escaped removal by taking refuge in the mountains of north Georgia did eventually migrate to the area which is now Cherokee, NC (also known as the Qualla Boundary) and current the home of many of our kinsmen - the Eastern Band of Cherokee Indians.
 For this reason, a large number of Qualla Bounday residents still trace their ancestral roots back to the Georgia area.

 Our mission is to help and assist people of Cherokee descent and the general public in learning about and preserving the history, culture, and traditions of the Cherokee people, especially in Georgia.

-Our goal is to build and establish a modern day museum, council grounds, and audio visual learning center for all Georgians and visitors to learn from and enjoy the history and culture of its Cherokee people, about our past and present, to know more about the Greatest Indian Tribe in North America, and why we are most oftern referred to as one of the original five civilized Tribes.
+Our goal is to build and establish a modern-day museum, council grounds, and audio visual learning center for all Georgians and visitors to learn from and enjoy the history and culture of its Cherokee people, learn about our past and present, to know more about the Greatest Indian Tribe in North America, and why we are most oftern referred to as one of the original five civilized Tribes.

 This website will be devoted to those goals and will attempt in assisting you in your visit in learning more about the Cherokee people.
 We have included many learning LINKS, check them out.